joelmoniz/DepthNets/FaceWarper/README.md

 ## Usage with DepthNet
 You first need to build FaceWarperServer in order to use it.
 Detailed instructions on how to build it is provided in a section below.

 Then, with the results obtained from running DepthNet (affine transforms, 2D keypoints and depths), run the Python script "warp_dataset.py" to generate warped faces.
 The following figure gives an overview of how FaceWarper works.
-In the previous step, DepthNet found the face 2D keypoints and their depth in the source image, and computed the affine transform to warp the source image into the pose of the target image.
+DepthNet previously found the face 2D keypoints and their depth in the source image, and computed the affine transform to warp the source image into the pose of the target image.
 The target itself is not used by FaceWarper, it is presented in the figure only to better understand the result.

 ![FaceWarper usage overview](https://user-images.githubusercontent.com/627828/47393012-5450af80-d6ec-11e8-9fdf-58b37eb8749a.png)